Guide · resume

 The structure that works at zero experience

 The biggest mistake at zero experience is leading with Education.
-Education is a thin section by itself — projects are what hiring managers actually want to see, so lead with them.
+Education is a thin section by itself; projects are what hiring managers want to see, so lead with them.

 What counts as a project at zero experience

-A "project" earns its place if it does at least one of these:
+A project is any self-directed software you designed, built, and can demonstrate.
+It earns its place on a no-experience resume if it does at least one of these:

 - Solves a real problem.
 A markdown notes app you actually use daily counts.
 A todo MVC clone usually doesn't.